How Long Does Ambien Stay In Your System After Use?

 Blood Test

-Blood testing can detect Ambien for up to 24 hours after taking the drug.
+Blood tests usually detect Ambien for up to 24 hours after the last dose.

 saliva test icon to detect drug substance